jasonrandrews/arm-software-developers/content/en/cloud/mongodb/perf_mongo.md

 ### View the results

 During each test, statistics over the last second are printed every second in the console.
-Shown below is the output from the end of running Insert test
+Shown below is an example output from the end of running `INSERT` test.
 ```
 -- Timers ----------------------------------------------------------------------
 stats-per-run-INSERT